Normal vs HC version

 These M5 bare terminals cannot take bare wire or wire ferrules but require either fork style, ring style or lug style crimps on your cable to be able to connect them.
 You need specific tools to attach these to your cable so please be mindful of that before buying the HC version boards!

-The HC boards are manufactured with extra thick copper planes vs the normal versions to better be able to carry the current and dissipate protentional heat.
+The HC boards are manufactured with extra thick copper planes vs the normal versions to better be able to carry the current and minimize heat.

 Now you ask, why not only make HC versions, 100Amps capability sounds awesome!
 And yes, while it certainly is, I hope the above explains why there are also normal versions.
-The more complicated cabling required and the extra costs for those components on the board combined with thicker copper and more complicated manufacturing means these boards cost more then the normal versions.
+The more complicated cabling required and the extra costs for the HC boards combined more complicated manufacturing means these boards cost more then the normal versions to make.

 Please take the above into account when deciding between a normal or HC version of the powerboards.